luuleitner/MotorEndplate/README.md

 ### 1. Code
 - `MotorEndplate\functions` folder includes the used functions
 - `MotorEndplate\SPTtracker.m` is the Matlab script to execute sampling point tracking.
-This program will return SPT coordinates for each investigated timestep.
+This program will return the sampling point coordinates along a chosen facile line for each investigated timestep.

 This code is currently beeing pushed.
 Some elements are still missing and will be uploaded shortly!